Ithaca Soap Liquid-organic

-Ithaca Soap Organic Liquid Soap is a skin conditioning formula.
+Ithaca Soap Liquid organic, is a skin conditioning formula.
 Very lathery, clean rinsing, gentle soap.
-A mild organic coconut oil castile style liquid soap that's not caustic and drying.
+A mild organic coconut oil Castile style liquid soap that is moisturizing and hydrating not caustic and drying.
 Excellent for the whole body, including hands and face.
 The stiff lather makes a fabulous bubble bath.

 Also great for hand washing dishes, laundry and house cleaning.
 Great for hand knits, wool wash and delicate fabrics (instructions below).
 Dilutes up to 100% while still retaining lather.

 Case of NINE 16 oz. (buy 8 get the 9th free!) $85.00

 The case special is a great value, since a gallon is 8 bottles.

 For the best results, please follow the instructions very carefully.
 This is not difficult, just a precise formulation.
 You can create a minor soapy explosion and a BIG mess, otherwise.

 These measurements are for one 16 oz. bottle of Ithaca Soap Liquid Unscented.
 It's very important that you use Ithaca Soap Liquid Unscented.
 The essential oils may cause undesired results (like an explosion, which I have done with our soap.
 It could have happened because I mixed to quickly).

 When you do this correctly with Ithaca Soap, you will end up with a creamy white thick laundry soap.
 It is a little more caustic, just like laundry detergent, so it's not pleasant to touch it too much.

 Important!!
 Do this outside or in a well ventilated room by an open window or door.
 When you add water to the washing soda, it will off gas irritating fumes for 30 seconds.
 Keep pets and children away during the mixing process.

 Collect all of the ingredients and tools before getting started.